bgswaroop/deep-hashing/README.md

 </div>

 ## Description
-Implementation of state-of-the-art deep hashing methods
+Implementation of state-of-the-art deep hashing methods in PyTorch Lightning

 ## How to run
 First, install dependencies